Chukwukwadorom/DiabPredict/README.md

 - [Batch prediction pipeline](#batch-prediction-pipeline)

-Backfill Feature Pipeline: Initially fill the feature group with historical data.
+Backfill Feature Pipeline: Initially fill the feature group with historical data.<br>
-Regular Update Pipeline: Regularly update the feature group with new data.
+Replinshment pipeline: Regularly update the feature group with new data.<br>
-Training Pipeline: Train the model using the prepared data.
+Training Pipeline: Train the model using the prepared data.<br>
-Prediction Pipeline: Use the model to make predictions on new data.
+Prediction Pipeline: Use the model to make predictions on new data.<br>
 Detailed instructions for each pipeline can be found in the project documentation.

 Installation Instructions
 Clone the Repository